Acorda Therapeutics investor calls for company to explore sale

 Acorda has said it is appealing the ruling on Ampyra's patents, and that it expects to maintain exclusivity on the drug at least through July 2018.
 It has forecast net revenue from Ampyra to come in this year at between $535 million and $545 million.

 Last June, Acorda submitted with the U.S. Food and Drug Administration an application for its drug Inbrija for advanced Parkinson's disease, which has completed Phase 3 clinical trials.
-The company expects to start selling it as early as next year.
+The company expects to be able to start selling it as early as next year.

 Acorda also has highs hopes for Tozadenant, another Parkinson's disease drug it acquired last year when it took over Biotie Therapies Corp.
 That drug is currently in Phase 3 clinical trial development.